Some jurisdictions in Minnesota hold elections by mail instead of voting at polling places.

 You can return your ballot by mail, in person or by asking someone else to return it for you.
 The address will be printed on the voting materials.
 No postage is necessary.

 Ballots returned in person must be delivered by 8 p.m. on Election Day.
-Ballots returned by mail must be postmarked on or before Election Day (August 11, 2020) and received by your county by the day before the county canvass, which may take place on the second or third day following the election.
+Ballots returned by mail must be postmarked on or before Election Day (November 3, 2020) and received by your county within the next seven calendar days (November 10).
 You can track the status of your ballot and confirm that it was received and counted.